ait-testbed/attackmate/docs/source/playbook/commands/loop.rst

 **Loop until condition is fulfilled**
 This mode iterates indefinitely until the condition is fulfilled.
+(Checked before every command within the loop) Variables in cmd settings of an until loop command until($VAR1 == $VAR2) will be substituted from the variable store on every iteration of the loop.
-(Checked before every command within the loop) The current index/iteration of the loop is also accessible as the `$LOOP_INDEX` variable
+The current index/iteration of the loop is also accessible as the `$LOOP_INDEX` variable for the until() condition.

 .. confval:: cmd